 These Contract Procedure Rules shall be reviewed and updated on a regular basis.
-Save in the case of revisions to the EU Thresholds, amended Contract Procedure Rules shall be agreed and adopted by the Council.
+Save in the case of revisions to the appropriate Public Contract Regulations Thresholds, amended Contract Procedure Rules shall be agreed and adopted by the Council.
 Revisions to the EU Thresholds shall be updated by the Chief Finance Officer.